-Accommodation styles have evolved a lot in the past century, but in Banff National Park, three lodges have stayed true to the way early explorers found rest in the backcountry.
+Accommodation styles have evolved a lot in the past century, but in Banff National Park, two lodges have stayed true to the way early explorers found rest in the backcountry.
 Albeit, a bit more luxurious than back in the day, but nonetheless, still cozy and quaint.

 Banff National Park is home to backcountry lodges that are open in the summer and winter, each one offering a different twist than the other, and even a different mode of winter transportation to get in if you choose.
 Each welcome you with a crackling fire, hot drinks, and fresh baking - they have different characteristics that define them, including the chefs and lodge-hands, but they all share common ground in tranquillity.